WEDNESDAY, September 18th

 3-7 PM – Visit the Youth Garden Project (next to Grand County High School off of 400 East) for their first annual Harvest Festival – a celebration of fun, food, and the fall harvest.
 Join them for games and activities for all ages, farm-fresh food, produce contest exhibition, storytelling, live music, and more!
 Admission is free.

 5 PM – Building pieces of our world out of carbon dioxide – really?!
 Introducing the Noyes Process, a catalytic conversion process invented in Utah, which converts carbon dioxide into durable carbons for use in our human-built environment.
-This is a breakthrough technology which can be a profitable part of the overall solution to reducing greenhouse gases in the atmosphere.
+Gay Wyn Quance will discuss this breakthrough technology which can be a profitable part of the overall solution to reducing greenhouse gases in the atmosphere.
 It all started at a Mongolian restaurant, when our son told us he had joined the Army and what his Dad then decided to do to help protect his son.
-Location: Grand County High School Band Room
+Location change: now at Star Hall

 6 PM – Star Party at Arches National Park to celebrate its certification as an International Dark Sky Park.
 Rangers from around the Colorado Plateau will join forces to share the wonders of the night sky.
 Shuttles from the visitor center begin at 6 pm and ranger programs begin at 7 pm, followed by a constellation tour and telescope viewing.
 Be prepared to be away from your car for several hours.
 Toilets are available at the program location, but no water is available.
 More information is available on the Arches National Park home page.